Cybersecurity

 Physical Access Installs

 Someone who knows your passcode can install spyware directly on your phone in under two minutes.
 This is the most common method in domestic abuse situations.
-If you’ve handed your phone to someone you don’t fully trust, this risk is real.
+If you’ve handed your phone to someone you don’t fully trust, that risk is real.

 Smartphone screen showing unusual app permissions with a warning alert overlay